 '''

 user username [ password ] [ account ]

 where

+'''

 username is the name of your user profile on the remote host.

 password is the password to your user profile on the remote host.

 This is an optional argument for the user command.
-If a password is required on the remote system and you
+If a password is required on the remote system and you omit this argument, ftp will prompt you for your password.

-'''

 account is the account number.
-For details, see the earlier description of the account command.
+For details, see the earlier

+description of the account command.